Trump’s first weeks in office have politicized the tech industry

 You don’t need a subwoofer for your wrist

-Earlier this week over 100 companies―including Apple, Facebook, and Google―filed an amicus brief challenging the constitutionality of Trump’s January 27 immigration action, executive order 13769.
+Earlier this week more than 100 companies — including Apple, Facebook and Google — filed an amicus brief challenging the constitutionality of President Trump’s January 27 immigration action, Executive Order 13769.

 The move comes after days of heated rhetoric and protests in Silicon Valley over the new administration’s statements and policies.
 Contrary to any business-as-usual atmosphere, President Trump has thrown the tech industry into turmoil.

-Though some upsides to Trump IT policy may emerge, a lack of internal structure in the White House is adding to the uncertainty that began on the campaign trail.
+Though some upsides to Trump’s IT policy may emerge, a lack of internal structure in the White House is adding to the uncertainty that began on the campaign trail.
 The president’s tech agenda is largely a blank slate.
-During the election, candidate Trump issued no major tech policy briefs, gave no major IT speeches, and generally only talked about tech to hammer Apple or Amazon on jobs.
+During the election, candidate Trump issued no major tech policy briefs, gave no major IT speeches and generally only talked about tech to hammer Apple or Amazon on jobs.

 His transition team and White House communications office did not respond to multiple requests to discuss tech policy priorities or appointments for this story.
-The White House Office of Science and Technology’s website is down and only one (known) White House staff tech adviser―Trump family friend Reed Cordish―has been named.
+The White House Office of Science and Technology’s website is down and only one (known) White House staff tech adviser — Trump family friend Reed Cordish — has been named.

-During the election, candidate Trump issued no major tech policy briefs, gave no major IT speeches, and generally only talked about tech to hammer Apple or Amazon on jobs.
+During the election, candidate Trump issued no major tech policy briefs, gave no major IT speeches and generally only talked about tech to hammer Apple or Amazon on jobs.

-The administration’s first tech-related policy initiative, an executive order on cyber security, first faced big questions then was scrapped.
+The administration’s first tech-related policy initiative, an executive order on cybersecurity, first faced big questions, then was scrapped.

 After an acrimonious campaign relationship with the technology sector, the play-nice period fostered by Trump’s December 15 Tech CEO Summit has definitely waned.

 Discord between the White House and Silicon Valley is already factoring on several fronts.
-At the CEO level, industry leaders are verbally, legally, and organizationally clashing with Trump’s policies.
+At the CEO level, industry leaders are verbally, legally and organizationally clashing with Trump’s policies.

 Uber CEO Travis Kalanick resigned from Trump’s business advisory board over the travel ban.
-Before this week’s en-masse industry challenge, Microsoft and Amazon had already filed a federal lawsuit against the executive order.
+Before this week’s en masse industry challenge, Microsoft and Amazon had already filed a federal lawsuit against the executive order.
 Google announced a $4 million fund to help those affected by Trump’s immigration orders.

-And in anticipation of administration restrictions on the H1-B visa program, some tech co-founders established an industry contingency plan―True North―to relocate their foreign workers to Canada.
+And in anticipation of administration restrictions on the H-1B visa program, some tech co-founders established an industry contingency plan — True North — to relocate their foreign workers to Canada.

-There’s also the increasing possibility of frequent protests and flat out obstruction by tech leaders and workers against Trump administration policies, some of which may already be in play.
+There’s also the increasing possibility of frequent protests and flat-out obstruction by tech leaders and workers against Trump administration policies, some of which may already be in play.

-There is a lack of clarity regarding Trump’ technology policies.
+There is a lack of clarity regarding Trump’s technology policies.
 Most campaigns lay out specifics on a whole range of issues.
 The fact that he didn’t concerned me.

-And on the extreme end, the Cal-Exit movement for California secession―elevated by venture capitalist Shervin Pishevar―cleared administrative hurdles to become a ballot initiative in 2019.
+And on the extreme end, the Calexit movement for California secession — elevated by venture capitalist Shervin Pishevar — cleared administrative hurdles to become a ballot initiative in 2019.

 In the meantime, pressure on industry executives to weigh in against the travel ban is mounting.
-Elon Musk―who was also named to Trump’s business advisory board with Uber’s Kalanick―is facing calls to step down.
-Though not part of the original grouping, his companies Tesla and SpaceX joined the list of firms backing the amicus brief lawsuit against executive order 13769.
+Elon Musk — who was also named to Trump’s business advisory board with Uber’s Kalanick — is facing calls to step down.
+Though not part of the original grouping, his companies Tesla and SpaceX joined the list of firms backing the amicus brief lawsuit against Executive Order 13769.

 For all the current distress around Trump and tech, there could be some policy upsides down the road.
-Steve Case, the Internet pioneer and co-founder of the Washington-based tech investment firm Revolution Ventures, sees a mixed bag.
-“There is a lack of clarity regarding Trump’ technology policies.
+Steve Case, the internet pioneer and co-founder of the Washington-based tech investment firm Revolution Ventures, sees a mixed bag.
+“There is a lack of clarity regarding Trump’s technology policies.
 Most campaigns lay out specifics on a whole range of issues.
-The fact that he didn’t concerned me.” he said.
+The fact that he didn’t concerned me,” he said.
 “But now that he won, that lack of clarity could create greater opportunity to influence the policies.”

 Outside of the policy realm, Case also thinks Trump’s election win — which was driven by a surge in rural and rust-belt support — could “serve as a wake-up call” for Silicon Valley to widen its perspective, “be more sensitive to the broader societal impact of technology,” and “lead to greater investment” in more regions of the country.